Generic Name: Carbidopa and Levodopa Tablets (kar bi DOE pa & lee voe DOE pa)

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (Carbidopa and Levodopa Tablets) best taken?

 Use this medicine (carbidopa and levodopa tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take with or without food.

 - If you take an iron product or a multivitamin that has iron, ask your doctor or pharmacist how to take it with this medicine (carbidopa and levodopa tablets).
 Iron may lower how well your body is able to absorb this medicine (carbidopa and levodopa tablets).

 - Diets high in protein, fat, or calories may lower how well your body absorbs this medicine (carbidopa and levodopa tablets); tell your doctor if you have a diet like this or if you will be changing your diet.
 Talk with your doctor.

-	- Do not stop taking this medicine (carbidopa and levodopa tablets) all of a sudden or lower your dose without calling your doctor.
+- Do not stop taking this medicine (carbidopa and levodopa tablets) all of a sudden or lower your dose without talking to your doctor.
 Side effects may happen.
-Talk with your doctor.